 - A copy of the front page of the CAS (Credential Assembly Service) report on file at your current institution, sent directly by your law school registrar.
 If your institution will not provide this, you will need to ensure your subscription with CAS is current so we can order a complete report.

-- Applications after March 1 must be downloaded from our website and sent via mail.
+- Applications after March 1 must be downloaded from our website and sent via mail or e-mail at email@example.com.
 Once we receive your application, we can request information from LSAC.

 To assist prospective transfer students with their planning, the law school Admission Committee can make a conditional decision as early as January of the candidate’s first year of law study if he or she provides the requested information above and official law school transcript showing graded work at least through the first term.
 Most successful mid-year transfer applicants rank in the top third of their first year law school class